ivillicana/coupon-manager/README.md

 A web application built on the Ruby on Rails framework that allows users to share store coupons.

 ## Install Instructions
--Fork and clone the github repo.
+- Fork and clone the github repo.
--Run `bundle install`
+- Run `bundle install`
--Run `rake db:migrate`
+- Run `rake db:migrate`
--Run `rake db:seed` to include seeded users, coupons, and stores -To run a local server, use `rails s`
+- Run `rake db:seed` to include seeded users, coupons, and stores
+- To run a local server, use `rails s`

 ## Contributing